“Insanity is doing the same thing over and over again, and expecting different results”

 - Setting yourself up for failure

 Unlike many other exams, the GMAT is specifically designed to highlight a candidate’s skill profile.
 Thus, it is entirely possible that some of you may score highly while others might not, perhaps on account of just a section or two.
-It is essential that you understand your limitations and, rather than getting discouraged at that point, rework your strategy to maximise the chances of a conversion.
-To put it bluntly, not everyone is going to score in the mid-to-high seven-hundreds, but there is no dishonour in being a 680er if it fits in with your overall MBA goals.
+It is essential that you understand your limitations and, rather than getting discouraged at that point, rework your strategy to maximize the chances of a conversion.
+To put it bluntly, not everyone is going to score in the mid-to-high seven-hundreds, but there is no dishonor in being a 680er if it fits in with your overall MBA goals.
 There are plenty of good B-schools that take candidates with a 650+ score if other criteria are met!
+You can always build a strong profile by strengthening the other aspects of your application namely – SOP, LOR, completing internships and acquiring online certifications.